bingqixia/bingqixia/README.md

 <br/>

 ## 🎃 About Me
-🎓 I'm now studying for `Master in Computer Science` at Trinity College Dublin, Ireland.
+- 🎓 I'm now studying for `Master in Computer Science` at Trinity College Dublin, Ireland.‍

-‍💼 I worked as an `Android Development Engineer` for 3 years and a `Data Engineer` for 2 years.
+- 💼 I worked as an `Android Development Engineer` for 3 years and a `Data Engineer` for 2 years.

-🌱 Living on `Music`, `Fiction`, `Coding` and `Sunshine`.
+- 🌱 Living on `Music`, `Fiction`, `Coding` and `Sunshine`.

 </br>